How Supplements Help Build Muscle

 Furthermore, if you are dehydrated by 5% of body weight your capacity to work reduces by 30%.
 That's a huge drop of performance for what seems like a small rate of dehydration.

 We also need to consider that it isn't just your physical performance that deteriorates, but it also affects your mental capabilities.
 Recent evidence points towards 1% of bodyweight dehydration causing cognitive impairments.
+Therefore water is a highly prized nutrient for cognitive function.

 Check out our guide about the importance of hydration and how you can calculate your sweat rate, here.